koleter/regPlus/README.md

 This regular expression can match "ab", "bc", "ea", "bce", "deac", "dcab", etc.

 * ## reg variable
-In regular expressions, you can use function RegisterRegVar to register a reg variable.
+You can use function RegisterRegVar to register a reg variable.
 Reg variable can be marked with a sequence of characters like *@{word}* .
 It is used in a similar way to string variable.
 It is not replaced by string, but the regular expressions.